You or your child had surgery to repair an inguinal hernia caused by a weakness in the abdominal wall in your groin

 Apply a cold compress to the incision area for 15 to 20 minutes at a time for the first few days.
 This will help the pain and swelling.
 Wrap the compress or ice in a towel.
-DO NOT apply directly to skin.
+This helps prevent cold injury to the skin.

 There may be a bandage over the incision.
 Follow the surgeon's instructions for how long to leave it on and when to change it.
 If skin glue was used, a bandage may not have been used.

 - A little bleeding and drainage is normal for the first few days.
 Apply antibiotic ointment (bacitracin, polysporin) or another solution to the incision area if the surgeon or nurse told you to.

 - Wash the area with mild soap and water when the surgeon says it is OK to do so.
 Gently pat it dry.
 Do not take a bath, soak in a hot tub, or go swimming for the first week after surgery.

 Diet During Recovery

 Pain medicines can cause constipation.
-Make sure you or your child are eating some high-fiber foods and drinking plenty of water can help keep the bowels moving.
-Use over the counter fiber products such as Metamucil if constipation does not improve.
+Eating some high-fiber foods and drinking plenty of water can help keep the bowels moving.
+Use over the counter fiber products if constipation does not improve.

 Antibiotics can cause diarrhea.
 If this happens, try eating yogurt with live cultures or taking psyllium (Metamucil).
 Call the surgeon if the diarrhea does not get better.

 Activity for Adults

 Give yourself time to heal.
 You may gradually resume normal activities, such as walking, driving, and sexual activity, when you are ready.
-But you probably will not feel like doing anything strenuous for a couple of weeks.
+But you probably will not feel like doing anything strenuous for a few weeks.